 line

 contiguous sequence of characters, starting either at the beginning of a file or immediately after a newline sequence, and ending at and including the nearest subsequent newline sequence, if one is present, or else extending to the end of the file

+line (number)

+1-based index of a line within a file.

+NOTE: Abbreviated to “line” when there is no danger of ambiguity with “line” in the sense of a sequence of characters.

 localization